Yemen: People

-Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1951 and 1967 governing the protection of refugees.
-Yemen hosted a population of refugees and asylum seekers numbering approximately 124,600 in 2007.
-Refugees and asylum seekers were predominantly from Somalia (110,600), Iraq (11,000), Ethiopia (2,000), and Syria.
+Yemen is the only Arabian country that signed the international accords governing the protection of refugees.
+In 2007, Yemen had 124,600 refugees and asylum seekers.
+They were predominantly from Somalia, Iraq, Ethiopia, and Syria.
 Additionally, more than 334,000 Yemenis have been internally displaced by conflict.
-The Yemeni diaspora is largely concentrated in neighbouring Saudi Arabia, where between 800,000 and 1 million Yemenis reside, and the United Kingdom, home to between 70,000 and 80,000 Yemenis.
+The Yemeni diaspora is largely concentrated in neighbouring Saudi Arabia, with the United Kingdom hosting a smaller population.